KoushikShahit04/RED-AVATAR/README.md

 1. From the catalog, select Databases and then the Cloudant panel.
 1. Once selected, Click the blue **Create** button.
 We have created **blaster_cloudant** instance for our use case.
 1. Next create a service credential that the CIR API Server can use to communicate with it.
 We have created **blaster-cloudant-creds** for our use case.
-1. Once created, Select **view service credentials**, and then copy the credential, which will be used by API server in Step 4.
+1. Once created, Select **view service credentials**, and then copy the credential, which will be used by API server in Step 5.

+### 3. SMS Notification via Twilio
+- To set up SMS Notification via Twilio Service :
+  1. Create  a Twilio account [here] (https://www.twilio.com/login)
+  1. Register the verified numbers in Twilio.
+  1. After registering you will get an API KEY, copy the credential, which will be used by API server in Step 5.

-### 3. Run the chaincode on fabric network
+### 4. Run the chaincode on fabric network

 Due to blockchain service not available to lite accounts, We used **IBM Blockchain Platform VS code extension** to setup fabric environment in local machine for the demo.